Turkish PM to visit Egypt, boost regional influence

 Egypt said it would withdraw its ambassador from Tel Aviv last month after five Egyptian border guards were killed when Israel repelled cross-border raiders it said were Palestinian.
 But it did not follow through with the threat.

-Egypt's army rulers have struggled to quell the public fury over the incident, which boiled over into an attack by protesters on the Israeli embassy that prompted Israel to fly its ambassador and embassy staff home Saturday.
+Egypt's army rulers have struggled to quell the public fury over the incident, which boiled over into an attack by protesters on the Israeli embassy that prompted Israel to fly its ambassadaor and embassy staff home on Saturday.

 Both Egypt and Israel say they want a return to normal diplomatic activities.
 Cairo has vowed to protect the embassy and try the attackers, offering some reassurance to Israel over its commitment to a 1979 peace treaty.

-Despite their spats with Israel, Soliman played down prospects of Egypt and Turkey aligning policies against the Jewish state.
+Despite their spats with Israel, Soliman played down prospects of the two nations aligning policies against the Jewish state.

 But he added: "We as Turkey say that we will continue to bring on to the agenda Israel's incorrect attitudes in all global platforms in the framework of international law and after this Israel will become even more isolated."